nutanix-cloud-native/opendocs/docs/gpt-in-a-box/vm/management_requests.md

 | inference_server_endpoint | localhost |
 | management_port | 8081 |

-The following are example cURL commands to Manage the Inference Server.
+The following are example cURL commands to send management requests to the Inference Server.

 ## Describe Registered Model
 Once a model is loaded on the Inference Server, we can use the following request to describe the model and it's configuration.